dkosmari/System-Font-Replacer/README.md

    - Every missing symbol (including the PUA block) in the output will be filled in with symbols from the second font.

-   - The last argument is the name of the output file.
+   - The last argument is optional, it's the name of the output file.
 It's a good idea to use the names of both source fonts, so you remember what's in the output.

    There's also the [`copy-pua.py`](copy-pua.py) script, that only copies in the PUA symbols from the second font, and nothing else.
 The result is a much smaller output